REAL-LIFE RELEVANCE LONG-TERM LEARNING PRIDE ENQUIRY-BASED LEARNING

 We make provision for the children to experience good quality ‘Music Workshops’ which are delivered by the Gateshead Music Team of peripatetic teachers.
 They deliver workshops on a variety of themes, such as music through the decades, or music from around the world etc. These are always very well received by the children and are often turned into themed days, where we extend enrichment activities to follow up from the workshop across the whole day.

-Children learn the basic rudiments of recorder playing in our year 3 year group.
+Children learn the basic rudiments of glockenspiels in KS1 and recorder playing in KS2.
 Children playing instruments are given the opportunity to perform to an audience wherever possible: within class assemblies, at the Christmas Carol service or within our summer concerts.

 Impact